Chocolate Football Cookies

 - ½ teaspoon vanilla

 - Jarred or homemade caramel sauce

 - Preheat oven to 350º.
 Line baking sheets with parchment and set them aside.

 - Cream together the butter and sugar till fluffy.
 Beat in the egg and vanilla until well combined.

-- Whisk flour, cocoa powder, baking soda and salt together and then slowly mix till combined, scraping down the sides of the bowl as needed.
+- Whisk flour, cocoa powder, baking soda, and salt together and then slowly mix till combined, scraping down the sides of the bowl as needed.

 - When cookies are cool, sort half of the best-looking cookies to decorate with laces.
-In a microwave safe bowl, melt the white chocolate and the vegetable oil, stopping to stir every 30 seconds or so, till the mixture is smooth.
+In a microwave-safe bowl, melt the white chocolate and the vegetable oil, stopping to stir every 30 seconds or so, till the mixture is smooth.

 - Prepare buttercream.
 You may double or triple if you'd prefer to fill your cookies completely with buttercream.
 The amount in this recipe is enough to make a wall around the perimeter of each cookie bottom.

-- Flip remainder of cookies so that the bottom side faces up (these are the cookies without laces).
+- Flip the remainder of the cookies so that the bottom side faces up (these are the cookies without laces).
 Pipe a thick layer around the perimeter of the cookie.
 Then place a spoonful of caramel sauce in the center of the cookie.
 Top with one of the laced cookies.

 The amount of cookies from this recipe will vary depending on the size of your cookie cutters.